jamieu/volumeControl/README.md

-# AV1 to Luamgen Volume Display
+# AV1 to Lumagen Volume Display

 An Ardino sketch to read the current volume and mode settings from an AV1 preprocessor and send them to a Lumagen XE to be displayed as an OSD.